 It’s safe to say we were pretty full by this point so we put aside some leftovers to take home, making sure to leave room for dessert.
 Pho have a small dessert menu with a handful of light, refreshing options to finish off a big meal.
 We tried the Chuoi Chien (banana fritter with ice cream), the Bánh sô-cô- la Truffle (chocolate truffle slab served with green tea ice cream), and the Kem Sorbet in mango, strawberry and fresh basil.
 The sorbets were all delicious and perfect after the mammoth amount of food we had just eaten but the green tea ice cream was up there with some of the best ice cream I have ever had.

 Overall, I was pleasantly surprised by everything I tasted and found all the different flavours really complimented each other.
 Considering how fussy I am with food, I thoroughly enjoyed my experience and I cannot wait to go back and try out more of the menu.
 I was also super impressed with how many vegetarian and gluten free options are available for a high street chain.
-If you find yourself near a Pho make sure you don’t miss out on the chance to try for yourself.
+If you find yourself near a Pho make sure you don’t miss out on the chance to try some Vietnamese street food for yourself.